-- (c) Horticultural plantings are set back at least: - (i) 10 metres from the intersection of any formed legal road; - (ii) 3 metres from property boundaries. - (d) Horticultural plantings where pesticides may be discharged to air are set back at least: - 30 metres from any dwelling, any other building used for any residential activity, visitor accommodation or tourist accommodation, or any school or school grounds, or early childhood education facility or its grounds on an adjoining property; or
+- (c) Horticultural plantings are set back at least: - (i) 10 metres from the intersection of any formed legal road; - (ii) 3 metres from property boundaries. - (d) Horticultural plantings where pesticides may be discharged to air are set back at least: - (i) 30 metres from any dwelling, any other building used for any residential activity, visitor accommodation or tourist accommodation, or any school or school grounds, or early childhood education facility or its grounds on an adjoining property; or

-Operative 17.6.4 Chapter 17 - Zone Rules 15 June 2019 Plantation Forests, Horticultural Plantings, and Spray and Shelter Belts (ii) 20 metres from any of the buildings or grounds specified in (i) above, where a spray belt is established along the boundary common to the horticultural plantings and the buildings or grounds.
-Trees and d Shelter near Roads (e) Trees are not planted or allowed to grow, and artificial shelter is not constructed, in a position which could result in any icing of roads being prolonged by shading of the road between 10.00 am and 2.00 pm on the shortest day. (f) Horticultural plantings, spray belts and shelter belts are planted in a position that is set back at least three metres from the position underneath the nearest power line running above or adjacent to any road.
-Height (g) The maximum height of horticultural plantings, spray belts or shelter belts growing within 20 metres of a boundary is 6 metres. (h) The maximum height of artificial shelter is 6 metres. (i) The height of horticultural plantings, spray belts or shelter belts does not exceed the horizontal distance between the shelter or horticultural plantings and the nearest dwelling.
-Maintena nce of Horticultural Plantings (j) Spray belts or shelter belts and horticultural plantings are maintained by the owner so that no vegetation extends over property boundaries or roads or up into power lines. (k) Prunings are removed or otherwise disposed of by the tree owners when they fall on other
+15 June 2019

+(ii) 20 metres from any of the buildings or grounds specified in (i) above, where a spray belt is established along the boundary common to the horticultural plantings and the buildings or grounds.

+Trees and Shelter near Roads

+- Trees are not planted or allowed to grow, and artificial shelter is not constructed, in a position (e) which could result in any icing of roads being prolonged by shading of the road between 10.00 am and 2.00 pm on the shortest day. - (f) Horticultural plantings, spray belts and shelter belts are planted in a position that is set back at least three metres from the position underneath the nearest power line running above or adjacent to any road.

+Height

+- The maximum height of horticultural plantings, spray belts or shelter belts growing within (g) 20 metres of a boundary is 6 metres. - (h) The maximum height of artificial shelter is 6 metres. - (i) The height of horticultural plantings, spray belts or shelter belts does not exceed the horizontal distance between the shelter or horticultural plantings and the nearest dwelling.

+Maintenance of Horticultural Plantings

-- (k) Prunings are removed or otherwise disposed of by the tree owners when they fall on other properties, with the permission of the owners of the other properties. - (l) Root pruning of horticultural plantings, shelter or spray belt trees along a property boundary is carried out by the owner of the trees at least once every five years, or at a lesser frequency agreed between adjoining landowners.
+- Spray belts or shelter belts and horticultural plantings are maintained by the owner so that no (j) vegetation extends over property boundaries or roads or up into power lines. - (k) Prunings are removed or otherwise disposed of by the tree owners when they fall on other properties, with the permission of the owners of the other properties. - (1) Root pruning of horticultural plantings, shelter or spray belt trees along a property boundary is carried out by the owner of the trees at least once every five years, or at a lesser frequency agreed between adjoining landowners.